Google Sheets Project Management: What It Is and 15 Templates That Make It Easier

 It’s everywhere

 Every organization uses spreadsheets for budgets, resource tracking, dashboarding, data analysis, and more.
-Since the Google Suite is so prevalent, Sheets is the natural spreadsheet tool of choice.
+Since the Google Suite is so prevalent, Sheets is the natural spreadsheet tool of choice for project managers.
 In fact, it’s estimated that over 2 billion people use it.
 That’s nearly twice as many users as Microsoft Excel.

 It’s simple

 Google Sheets’ more advanced features might take some getting used to, but getting up-and-running doesn’t.
-Some project management tools can have a bit of a learning curve.
+Some project management tools have a bit of a learning curve.
 You need to learn a new interface and new terms, and that’s just before figuring out how the thing works.
-Spreadsheets have been so common for so long that getting started is no more than a speed bump.
+Spreadsheets have been so common for so long that getting started is no more than a speed bump, and every project manager is already using them.

 It’s purpose-built for collaboration